 The popularity of guacamole spread into the United States in the 1800s.
 Avocado trees were first planted in Florida in 1833 by Dr. Henry Perrine.
 The trees blossomed in southern Florida, and there are now more than 50 varieties cultivated in the sunshine state.
 The majority of avocados grown in Florida today are in Miami-Dade County.

 Avocados made their debut in California in 1871.
 Judge R.B.
 Ord was credited with planting the first trees in Santa Barbara.
 Other planters followed suit by importing trees from Mexico and central America.

-Today, avocados are grown year-round in California.
-The state produces about 90 percent of the crop in the United States.
-And while avocados have been eaten for thousands of years, the most popular brand was not developed until the 1930s.
+Researchers are working to grow avocados year-round in California.
+The peak growing season is between February and September.
+The state produces about 90 percent of the avocados grown in the U.S. And while avocados have been eaten for thousands of years, the most popular brand was not developed until the 1930s.
 And it was by mistake!

 According to researchers at the University of California, a postman named Rudolph Hass bought some avocado seeds in 1926 and planted them at is home in La Habra Heights, in Los Angeles County.
 One of the trees bore no fruit and Hass wanted to cut it down.
 But his children talked him out of it, and the tree was allowed to continue growing unattended.

 Years later, the Haas children realized that the tree had produced something: a fruit with a more oily taste than traditional avocados.
 It had a thick, rough outer skin.
 But despite its outward appearance, Hass found be preferred the taste.
 Hass got a patent in 1935 and grew the trees in abundance.
 The Hass avocado did not take off during Rudelph’s life.
 But today, this variety is the most popular in the world, accounting for about 80 percent of avocados consumed across the globe.

 3. Blame the Weather: Weak Harvests and High Demand Are the Reason Why the Guacamole Costs Extra